 In 2012 we published twelve issues, one each month.
 Each issue contained stories of 250 words or fewer, and several writers became repeat contributors, one writing every single month.

-In 2013 we moved to a bi-monthly schedule and since then we publish issues in February, April, June, August, October and December, plus a special issue in July with the winning entries from New Zealand’s National Flash Fiction Day competition.
+In 2013 we moved to a bi-monthly schedule and since then (2013 and 2014) we have published issues in February, April, June, August, October and December, plus a special issue in July with the winning entries from New Zealand’s National Flash Fiction Day competition.

 Themes and challenges